mquandalle/meteor-jade/README.md

 # Jade for Meteor

-This [Meteor](https://www.meteor.com/) smart package provides support for the [Jade](http://jade-lang.com/) template engine as a Spacebars alternative.
+This [Meteor](https://www.meteor.com/) smart package provides some support for the [Jade](http://jade-lang.com/) template engine as a Spacebars alternative.

 Spacebars and Jade packages can coexist, Spacebars will continue to compile